open-sesame-escape/open-sesame-escape.github.io/content/puzzles/machines/hanging-boss/index.md

 ### Setup

 The setup of the hanging boss is done in the reverse order that it is solved.
-It's head is first hung in place, and then the bottom is pulled up to the ceiling.
+Its head is first hung in place, and then the bottom is pulled up to the ceiling.

 The first step is to mount the contents of the second "[box]" on the boss's